HelloMati/gitmergepract/README.md

 README

 <<<<<<< HEAD
-New stud on line!
+New stuff on line!
 =======
 This is my README file!
 another
 >>>>>>> develop

 writing more words
-# My readme
+# My brilliant readme